Yogeshsolanke13/Power-Bi-Project/README.md

 *   **Data Source:** Diwali Sales Dataset (CSV format)
 *   **Data Cleaning:** Power Query & Microsoft Excel (Handled empty cells/null values and fixed data types)
 *   **Interactivity:** Dynamic Slicers (Filters) for Zones, States, and Occupations

 ---

-##  How to View
-1. Download the `.pbix` project file or the PDF report from this repository.
-2. Open the file in **Power BI Desktop** to interact with the live dashboard and charts.

----